taikedz/notes/vim_shortcuts.md

 :set paste | turn off autoindent for pasting from X clipboard :set nopaste | cancel "paste" mode ga ; g8 | display the ASCII or UTF-8 code in the status area

+# Useful vim configurations

+Add the following to your `~/.vimrc` file

+	syntax on
+	set autoindent

+This will enable syntax highlighting and basic auto-indent.
+These are only available in vim, as opposed to vi, so be sure you have installed vim from your repository.